2 FAM 600

 (3) Consultants for training programs in school governance, social-emotional well-being, substance abuse, special needs, curriculum development, and child protection.

-(4) If funding becomes available under the Mutual Educational and Cultural Exchange Act becomes available, purposes of assistance may also include financial aid programs for foreign nationals to implement demonstration projects, or for other purposes listed in subsection 6 below; and/or
+(4) If funding becomes available under the Mutual Educational and Cultural Exchange Act, purposes of assistance may also include financial aid programs for foreign nationals to implement demonstration projects, or for other purposes listed in subsection 6 below; and/or

 (5) If USAID funding becomes available under the Foreign Assistance Act of 1961, as amended, the purposes of assistance may also include capital projects:

-(a) The Department may provide assistance for construction and/or other capital improvements only in special circumstances after A/OPR/OS receives full justification (e.g., lack of other available facilities, unreasonable cost of leased facilities compared with amortized construction costs, move of a national capital, substantial influx of dependents of U.S. citizens under Chief of Mission authority carrying out programs of the U.S. Government abroad, demonstrably unsafe or inadequate facilities, destruction or damage of facilities through fire, flood, or other similar causes).
+(a) The Department may provide assistance for construction and/or other capital improvements only in special circumstances after A/OPR/OS receives full justification (e.g., lack of other available facilities, unreasonable cost of leased facilities compared with amortized construction costs, move of a national capital, substantial influx of dependents of U.S. citizens who are personnel under Chief of Mission authority assigned to the country where the school is located, demonstrably unsafe or inadequate facilities, destruction or damage of facilities through fire, flood, or other similar causes).
 Post must certify that there is no adequate elementary or secondary school for the grades required at post or within reasonable daily commuting distance; or that there are sufficient U.S. citizen dependent children at post, or anticipated at post, to justify the proposed project; and

 (b) Before the Department provides funds for site acquisition, the post must present evidence to A/OPR/OS that specific sites are available, including information about cost and payment terms for construction.
 Post must submit preliminary architectural/engineering plans, site plans, specifications, and cost estimates to A/OPR/OS and the Bureau of Overseas Buildings Operations (OBO).